Name the competent person

 That is the norm.
 Most federal OSHA inspections yield 3 to 12 items across several standards.
 Your packet covers every item.
 This page is just the standard-specific guide for one of them.

-Upload your federal OSHA citation PDF and see the free preview in under a minute. $349 flat if you unlock the full packet.
+Upload your federal OSHA citation PDF and see the free preview in under a minute.
+Most cases are $349 after preview, and some simple cases qualify for a lower price.
+The same packet handles deadlines, abatement, proof, Owner Handoff, and downloads.

 No charge if your citation isn't supported.